TheMicroservicesAgency/msa-website/source/faq.html.md

 REST stands for Representational state transfer, a convention for APIs that follows the HTTP standards to provide [*a uniform and predefined set of stateless operations*](https://en.wikipedia.org/wiki/Representational_state_transfer).

 This is the primary way of interacting with the microservices provided here.

-## Why did you create the MSA ?

-I often see interesting code, but it's using a different language or framework than the project I'm currently working on, and integration can be a pain.

-Sometimes I look back at old projects of mine, and find it hard to get them working again, either because my computer is configured differently and/or I forgot to document a step.

-This project is a humble attempt to fix those problems.

-## MSA Objectives

-- Lower the barrier to entry
-  - by providing a quick guide and examples on how to use it
-  - by packaging it in a format that can be deployed in less than 5 minutes

-- Promote reusability
-  - by exposing the functionality over standardized APIs easy to integrate
-  - by writing simple software, that do one or very few things, hopefully well
-- Provide good enough performance
-  - by leveraging techniques such as caching when it makes sense
-  - by making it possible to throw more hardware at the problem, if needed

 ## Can I submit a microservice to the MSA ?